-2. University of Iowa
+1. University of Iowa

-3. Emory University and George Washington University
+5. George Washington University

-The PA Personal Statement
+The PA personal statement

-To gain acceptance to a PA program, use your personal statement to authentically and dynamically share the personal qualities that make you unique and that will make you an outstanding, caring and compassionate physician’s assistant.
+To gain acceptance to a PA program, use your personal statement to share the personal qualities that make you unique and that will make you an outstanding, caring and compassionate physician’s assistant.
 It may be easier to work with someone you know and trust to help you create a list of unique characteristics.
 Choosing three personal traits to emphasize in your statement will help you identify themes that you can use to strategically develop a better essay that will resonate with the selection committee.
 Taking the time to put thought and effort into your work will contribute enormously to your receiving secondary applications and interviews, not all PA programs have secondary essays – lucky for you!

 Since there is no limit to the number of experiences, certifications, and achievements that you can include in the activities section of the CASPA application, you’ll want to cover any and all that apply – from college and after.
 Do not include any activities from high school, unless you have continued your involvement throughout college and/or after.

-PA programs will evaluate the extent of your clinical (patient contact), healthcare (exposure to medical settings), and community service experiences.
+PA programs will evaluate the extent of your clinical (direct patient contact), healthcare (exposure to medical settings), and community service experiences.
 They prefer students who have 1,000 hours or more of hands-on experience in clinical settings and who work well with people of all backgrounds.
 Emory has a minimum requirement of 2,000 hours of patient care experience.
 Double check the requirements for the schools where you are applying.
 PA programs prefer experiences like EMT, health educator or coach, nurse, certified nursing assistant, medical assistant, technologist, therapist, and clinical research assistant.
 They do not count any hours from shadowing, student EMT training, student athletic training, interning, or junior volunteering towards the direct patient care hours.
-Certifications will reveal your level of expertise in clinical settings.
+Additional certifications will reveal your level of expertise in clinical settings.
 Achievements can include academic honors, employee awards, athletic events, and any other forms of recognition that you have received.

-PA Letters of Recommendation
+PA letters of recommendation

 PA programs require three letters of recommendation.
 Some schools will only accept two letters.
-Make sure that you only ask people who know you well.
+Make sure you only ask people who know you well.
 If you are asking professors, only ask those who have given you A’s in their classes – because they will rank you based on the grade you earned in their course.

 You should have letters from:

-1. A healthcare professional who supervised you (shadowing letters will not be accepted)
+- A healthcare professional who supervised you (shadowing letters will not be accepted)

-2. An academic reference
+- An academic reference

 Family members or friends should NOT write letters of recommendation.
 Their objectivity and credibility is suspect.

-When requesting letters of recommendation, provide your letter writers with a final draft of your personal statement, an updated copy of your resume or CV and a list of bullet points to update them on what you’ve been doing since you’ve last been in contact with them or since the last time you applied if you are reapplying and getting updated letters.
+When requesting letters of recommendation, provide your letter writers with a final draft of your personal statement, an updated copy of your resume or CV, and a list of bullet points to update them on what you’ve been doing since you’ve last been in contact with them (or since the last time you applied if you are reapplying and getting updated letters).

-Most importantly, give your letters writers a DEADLINE.
+Most importantly, give your letter writers a DEADLINE.
 All writers need the pressure of a deadline.
 Give them a deadline that is actually much earlier than the date by which you need the letters.
 Expect to have to send them gentle but firm reminders.

-Now is a better time than ever to apply to PA programs given the fact that the application is currently less competitive than in previous years combined with the high satisfaction levels and growth rates projected for this profession.
-My colleagues and I would be delighted to guide you through this application process to acceptance and ultimately a rewarding career on the cutting edge of medicine.Alicia McNease Nimonkar is an Accepted advisor and editor specializing in healthcare admissions.
-Prior to joining Accepted, Alicia worked for five years as Student Advisor at UC Davis’ postbac program where she both evaluated applications and advised students applying successfully to med school and related programs.
-Want Alicia to help you get accepted?
-Click here to get in touch!
+Now is a better time than ever to apply to PA programs given the fact that the application is currently less competitive than in previous years, combined with the high satisfaction levels and growth rates projected for this profession.
+My colleagues and I would be delighted to guide you through this application process to acceptance and ultimately, to a rewarding career on the cutting edge of medicine.

 - From Example to Exemplary, a guide to writing outstanding application essays